itseez3d/metaperson/docs/metaperson-creator/cartoonish.md

 Applies a smoothed, stylized texture to the head and body, adding a subtle reddish tint.

-*Note: This disables the Smoothed Texture option.*
+*Note: This turns off the Smoothed Texture option.*

 ![](./img/cartoonish_texture.gif)